dgleba/mautocomplete/modules/multipleautocomplete/Readme.md

 1. If the autocomplete is case-sensitive, that is a problem with the collation of your autocomplete tables.
 In PHPMyAdmin, navigate to your database, then the table which contains the autocomplete data, and change the collation of your columns to ```utf8_general_ci``` (it's the one I use so I know it works).
 Or you can use the collation_converter app to convert an entire database to the urtf8 collation.

-2. Item 4 above is a limitation of sorts since it imposes that requirement on your app.
+2. Item 4 above is a limitation 'of sorts' since it imposes that requirement on your app.

 ---